Demetre-Panjakidze/Cafe-menu/README.md

 # Cafe-menu
-This is a simple design of a menu in a café.
+This is a design of a menu in a café.